-The PW_ON connector is located on pins 9 and 10 of JF2.
+The header for the PW_ON connector is located on pins 9 and 10 of JF2.
 Momentarily contacting both pins will power on/off the system.
 The user can also configure this button to function as a suspend button.
 (See BIOS setup information on page 5-12).
 To turn off the power when set to suspend mode, hold down the power button for at least 4 seconds.
-See Table 2-4 for pin definitions.
+See Table 2-5 for pin definitions.